jbaxe2/plato.crf/README.md

 PolymerDart, which has not been updated).

-This client application allows faculty at Westfield State University to request courses for use on Plato (Blackboard Learn).
+This client application allows faculty at Westfield State University to request course shells for use on Plato (Blackboard Learn).

 Successful submission of the request results in real-time creation of the faculty member's Blackboard courses (although archived content must